|Porifera - the sponges|

 Class Hexactinellida - glass spongesClass Demospongia

-Siliceous spicules (six intersecting rays) with secondary network forming trabecular net.
+Siliceous spicules (six intersecting rays) with secondary network of cells forming trabecular net.
 Live at very great depths and osculum is notably large.
 Why?

 Most diverse sponge group.